-Government regulations require platforms to collect and verify personal and business information from their users.
-For global platforms, this is particularly complex because regulations vary widely across the world.
+Government regulations require platforms to collect and verify information from users.
+This can be especially challenging for global platforms because regulations vary widely across the world.

-Stripe's capabilities framework helps make sure that your users are asked to provide only required information.
 Each account your platform creates represents an individual or business.
-Instead of requesting all possible information from everyone, you request only the information required by the capabilities that are assigned to the connected account.
-Information requirements for a given capability can vary by factors including business type, country, and activity.
-The capability framework matches information requirements to each account you onboard.
-This approach to collecting information helps you optimize onboarding flows.
+You only need to request the information required by the capabilities that are assigned to the connected account, based on business type, country, and activity.
+The capabilities framework matches information requirements to each account you onboard, which helps you optimize the onboarding process.

-transfers are set on an account, however, both capabilities are disabled if either capability is set to
+transfersare set on an account, both capabilities are disabled if either one is set to inactive.

-You can request or unrequest any capability for a connected account at any time during your connected account's lifecycle.
+- You can request or unrequest any capability for a connected account at any time during the account’s lifecycle.

-Below is a listing of capabilities that are available for use.
+The following is a list of available capabilities.
 Click on the items to get more information about them: